varunbln/picture-tools/README.md

 - Compress the image to less than 2MB in size, useful when working with large images.
 - Remove the background of any image using AI and download transparent images

+## Installation Instructions

+- Download the .zip file from the releases page
+- Unzip it using WinRar, 7Zip, etc
+- Go to chrome://extensions
+- Enable the developer mode toggle in the top right corner
+- Click the `Load Unpacked` button
+- Select the unzipped `picture-tools` folder
+- Right click any image to use!

 ## Tech Stack

 - Transformers.js for running models in the browser